-The valuation date for a Fund is any day when the Manager's head office is open for business (referred to as Valuation Date).
+The valuation date for a Fund is any day when the Manager's head office is open for business (Valuation Date).
 The Manager may, at its discretion, establish other Valuation Dates.
 The value of the investments or assets of a Fund is determined as follows: